Students find time to relax, create

 The faculty and administration of Washington University are extremely proud of the school’s medical students.
 They meet the highest academic standards in the country and also possess many talents and interests outside of medicine including visual arts (painting, drawing, sculpture, photography), writing, dancing, music, literature, singing and athletics.
 Each class is diverse; current students come to the school from all 50 states plus the District of Columbia and multiple foreign countries.

 Although the medical curriculum is rigorous, our students still find time to relax and have fun.
-“Study hard, play hard” is their unofficial motto, reflecting the intensity, drive and sense of exploration they share.
+“Study hard, play hard” is their unofficial motto, reflecting the intensity, energy and sense of exploration they share.

-Most students fulfill their creative drives through participation in student-initiated, student-run groups that are strongly supported by the School of Medicine administration.
+Most students fulfill their creative drives through participation in student-initiated, student-run groups that are strongly supported by School of Medicine administration.

 Living a balanced life is imperative.
 Our students are able to achieve and maintain a healthy balance by participating in our student wellness programs, administered by the Office of Medical Student Affairs.
 This video describes how these programs help.